TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 ![TOX](ReadmePictures/04_SimpleBlendCubeTexture_02.png?raw=true "SimpleBlendCubeTexture Slider button left and right arrow interaction and setting parameter in blueprint.")
 ![TOX](ReadmePictures/04_SimpleBlendCubeTexture_02bis_UpdateBlendValue.png?raw=true "SimpleBlendCubeTexture Slider button left and right arrow interaction and setting parameter in blueprint.")

+### Variations
+- UESample04_SimpleBlendCubeTextureWFit.tox: A Fit TOP is used internally to make sure that they are no changes in resolution when the Blend value is 1.0 if it happened that both incoming textures had different resolutions.
+The final texture resolution will always be of the size of the texture being set for top_texA.

 ## 05 SingleSampleChannels

-Tox path and name: `Content\TDToxFiles\UESample05_SingleSampleChannels.tox`
+Tox path and name: `Content\TDToxFiles\UESample05_SingleSampleChannels.tox` As of v1.1.0: Matching .uasset (ToxAsset) in Content/TouchEngineSamples/ToxAssets

 This simple example showcases the use of multiple channels of CHOP data with one sample per channel.